SEKOIA-IO/documentation/docs/xdr/features/investigate/events.md

 These are the main actions that can be done on the histogram:

 - Manually select a date range by clicking on the histogram and dragging the cursor over events you're interesting in.
 This will automatically filter your events list based on your selection
-- Reset date range by clicking on the `resert range` button
+- Reset date range by clicking on the `reset range` button

 ## Log listing